 | PuraSim eSIM | QR activated before travel, fixed price | From $0.85, no surprises |

-With PuraSim, you pay a fixed price, keep your Spanish number active for WhatsApp and bank SMS, and have 24/7 Spanish support if any questions arise.
-No contracts, no permanence, and no next month's bill lottery.
-If the UK is just one stop on a longer route, also consider an eSIM for the United States or other destinations from the same panel.
+With PuraSim, you pay a fixed price, keep your Spanish number active for WhatsApp and bank SMS, and have 24/7 support in Spanish if any questions arise.
+No contracts, no permanence, and no lottery of next month's bill.
+If the UK is just a stop on a longer route, also consider an eSIM for the United States or other destinations from the same panel.

 Frequently asked questions